eqNj/eqN-PD2-Filter/README.md

 Non-magic elite items are sometimes hidden, unless specifically useful for runewords or if they have +3 to a valuable skill.

-Normal and exceptional magic items are hidden unless specifically great for crafting for your class or nearly impossible to vendor and useful for LLD crafting.
+Normal and exceptional magic items are hidden unless specifically great for crafting for your class or nearly impossible to shop and useful for LLD crafting.

 Most exceptional and elite magic non-class items for crafting, except for elite chest armors, are hidden once you reach character level 80.